zazencodes/Harvard_labs_cs109/README.md

 If possible I have been using different data than what has been provided for the lab.
 This way I end up with unique results and I'm forced to solve problems along the way.

 ## Lab 1
-I did a larger-scale side project based on this lab about world populations.
+I did a larger-scale side project about world populations based on this lab.
 It can be found in [this repository](https://github.com/agalea91/population_projection_study).

 ![](https://github.com/agalea91/population_projection_study/blob/master/large_projected_growth.png?raw=true)